PayPal Honey Review: Is This Shopping Extension Worth It?

 I decided to try Droplist when shopping on Amazon recently for some contact paper.
 One roll was selling for $9.95, and although I doubt I’ll find a lower price, Honey will watch it for 60 days and let me know if the price drops.

-While shopping, I saw the extension pop up and conduct a search, and a few times, Honey advised me that this was not the best deal available on Amazon.
+While shopping, I saw the extension pop up and conducted a search, and a few times, Honey advised me that this was not the best deal available on Amazon.

 I clicked on it to find a cheaper alternative from a different seller.
 It saved me a little bit of time and effort.
 In that sense, it was helpful, even though I didn’t get a coupon code.